Skip to main content

 Bulletin board DApp

 What remains to be done, in order to have a working bulletin board DApp, is to complete the TypeScript code.
-For the sake of simplicity, the initial version of the DApp will have have text-based menu prompts (making it look like something out of the early 1980s).
+For the sake of simplicity, the initial version of the DApp will have text-based menu prompts (making it look like something out of the early 1980s).
 The creation of a web GUI is left for a later part of the developer tutorial.

 To get you started, most of the code is already written for you, including the interactive menu prompts.
 However, most of the parts that manipulate the contract and the private state are missing.
 Filling in those missing parts is your work for this part of the tutorial.